It’s not too early to start thinking about Christmas!

 Grandparents and aunts/uncles who don’t have children often love to be told what your kids would really like.
 Left to themselves they may get something that is the wrong age, colour (not all little girls love pink!) or just isn’t really right.

-Tell them what your kids need and make their life easy, your kids will smile when they unwrap the present and also cut your own costs in 2017 – So everyone will be happy!
+Tell them what your kids need.
+It will make their life easy, your kids will smile when they unwrap the present and also cut your own costs in 2017 – So everyone will be happy!

 Presents for your children

-Make sure stockings for the kids have a lot of the things are useful rather than plastic tat: a new toothbrush, pair of socks, pair of pants, small bubble bath or shower gel.
+Make sure stockings for the kids have a lot of the things are useful as well as some fun stuff: a new toothbrush, pair of socks, pair of pants, small bubble bath or shower gel.
 My kids always got chocolate coins and a satsuma as well.
 Adult stationery things such as post-it notes, packet of blu-tac and Their Very Own Sellotape can prove surprisingly popular!

 I’ve asked a group of friends what big hits they have had with inexpensive presents: